MyProjects-5/TATA-Data_Analystics-Virtual_Internship_Tasks/README.md

 - **Crafted Visuals for Decision-Making :-** Designed visuals specifically tailored for data analysis, aiding executives in making effective and data-driven decisions crucial for business success.

 ### Skills Acquired :-
-Through this internship, I acquired a range of technical and soft skills essential for success in the field of data analysis, including:
+Through this internship, I acquired a range of technical and soft skills essential for success in the field of data analysis, including :-
 - Advanced data visualization techniques
 - Strategic thinking and problem-solving skills
 - Effective communication and presentation abilities